BobbyH49/SQLServerk8s/modules/setup.md

     ![Networks Message](media/NetworksMessage.jpg)

-10. If you choose to do the Full deployment then a Powershell window will open and begin joining the jumpbox to the domain.
+10. A Powershell window will open and begin joining the jumpbox to the domain.
 Once the script has completed it will prompt you to press a key to reboot and then logon using the new domain credentials with the same password.
 Follow these instructions to complete the setup process.

     ![Join Domain Script](media/JoinDomainScript.jpg)